3v401/HPC_tools/Containerization/Docker/Qiskit-aer-gpu/README.md

 #### Test module

-1. Run the following script: `python test.py`
+1. Run the following script: `python3 test_qiskit_aer_gpu_aarch64.py`

+(pic12)

 If you get an outcome as follows, the qiskit_aer_gpu module works correctly locally on your HPC system.
+You should get a plot as follows:

+(plot)

 ###### JEDI